itswadesh/svelte-commerce/README.md

 - Generate production version files with css minified
 - PUT, POST, DELETE calls with Bearer Authorization
 - Storing tokens into cookie
+- Loader on route change with 100ms delay